 What Doesn’t Work Well

-Public preview status.
+Still public preview.
 CrowdStrike labels this as “public preview” — not GA.
-API surface may change, and enterprise support isn’t guaranteed.
+API surface may change, and enterprise support isn’t guaranteed. v0.9.0 suggests 1.0 GA may be approaching.

 Falcon platform required.
 Every module requires active CrowdStrike Falcon subscriptions.
 This is purely an interface to an existing deployment, not a standalone tool.